todbot/blink1-tool/README.md

 HIDAPI_TYPE=LIBUSB make
 ```

-## OS-specific build requirements
+## OS-specific prerequisites for compiling

-If you have the ability to compile on your system, you may already have
+If you have the ability to compile programs on your system,
-everything you need to compile `blink1-tool`.
+you may already have everything you need to compile `blink1-tool`.

 ### Linux
 - `sudo apt-get install build-essential pkg-config libudev-dev`